 This year’s theme “Protect Birds: Be the Solution to Plastic Pollution!” explains clearly how we human beings continue to seriously threaten migratory bird species due to negligence in our use of plastics that we have introduced into land and sea environments.

 The discards imperil & kill birds when these plastics are ingested or entangle.
 What can one person do to fight plastic pollution?
 We can reduce, reuse, and recycle our plastics.
 We can limit our use of them and use eco-friendly alternatives.
 We can join clean-up activities in our neighbourhoods and recreation areas.

-From this year forward, the campaign will be known as World Migratory Bird Day.
-Major events will organize biannually, on the second Saturdays in May and in October.
+The World Migratory Bird Day initiative organizes and launches major events biannually, on the second Saturdays in May and in October.
 Through exchanges of information from people within and between the world’s flyways, we can communicate and learn from each other, across borders, within and between the world’s three major flyways to increase the level of awareness about the threats that birds are facing.